Lucas van Lierop: Career

 Van Lierop was born in Hilversum, in 1988, and grew up in Vancouver, British Columbia.
 He began his professional vocal studies at the Schulich School of Music, under the instruction of baritone Sanford Sylvan.
+While at McGill University, he collaborated with musician Grimes, and Adam Scotti – the future official photographer of Justin Trudeau – on the recording of one of her first music videos, in an abandoned warehouse.

 In 2012 he was invited to perform at the National Centre for the Performing Arts (China), with the newly establish iSing! young artist program.
+While in China he appeared on a popular China Central Television program, performing George Gershwin's "It Ain't Necessarily So" alongside American soprano Meghan Picerno and American Tenor Jamez McCorkle.
 In 2013 van Lierop performed with the Vancouver Opera on a tour of British Columbia's schools with an adaptation of The Barber of Seville, that takes place in Barkerville.
 Van Lierop continued his professional operatic studies in 2015, at the Yale School of Music, studying with Richard Cross (bass-baritone).
 In 2018 he made his European operatic debut in a double-bill of Leonard Bernstein's Trouble in Tahiti and James MacMillan's Clemency at the Dutch National Opera's Opera Forward Festival.
 The success of these productions resulted in his being offered a position in the newly created opera studio at the Dutch National Opera.